ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 Alternatively, you could also install the [`CSpell Bundled Dictionaries`](https://github.com/streetsidesoftware/vscode-cspell-dict-extensions#readme) instead.

-To configure this extension, I added a two types of files: a project-level configuration file, and dictionaries of words to consider 'correct'.
+To configure this extension, I added two types of files: a project-level configuration file, and two dictionaries of words to consider 'correct'.

 The project level configuration file, [`.cspell.json`](https://github.com/ropensci/roweb3/blob/5af882c6c3794048391543ced8a10bad39371f72/.cspell.json), lists languages to use for different files (to ensure `index.es.md` files go through the Spanish spellchecker, while `index.pt.md` files go through the Portuguese spellchecker, etc.).
 It also includes a list of globs for file paths we can ignore (I'm really not interested in spelling mistakes in the .git folder), as well as pointing to dictionaries.

 These dictionaries are initially created by functions from my [promoutils](https://docs.ropensci.org/promoutils) package, an R package for all my rOpenSci community workflows.
 `wordlist_create()` creates a wordlist based on rOpenSci packages and author names, so they don't trigger the spell check if they aren't recognized.
-`wordlist_update()` updates this list with new names as we need.
+`wordlist_update()` updates this list with new names as needed.

 We keep these dictionaries in a [`.wordlists`](hhttps://github.com/ropensci/roweb3/tree/5af882c6c3794048391543ced8a10bad39371f72/.wordlists) folder.
 Names are stored in the `.wordlists/names.txt` file, and we also have a `.wordlists/words.txt` file which stores words which are considered correct in the rOpenSci context (like 'usecases').